emtee40/SPMC-wiki/How-to-specify-the-location-of-SPMC-data?.md

 ```
 e.g. xbmc.data=/storage/sdcard0/external_sdcard/xbmc_data

-Inside this, a directory ".xbmc" will be created which contain the well-known xbmc structure ("addons", "userdata", ...)
+Inside this, a directory ".xbmc" will be created which contain the well-known xbmc structure ("addons", "userdata", ...).
+Currently, the specified path must be an android one, i.e. no "smb://" or "nfs://", but you can specify any directory mounted on the android FS, including samba or NFS ones.